-When thinking about getting a guinea pig, you probably want to know how much guinea pigs cost.
+When thinking about getting a guinea pig, you probably want to know how much guinea pigs actually cost.

 We’ll explore all the costs involved with guinea pigs here, so you can have an accurate idea of what you’ll be spending to acquire or maintain your guinea pig.